germsvel/germsvel.github.io/_drafts/elixir_supervisors_and_their_strategies.md

 ```

 By using `use Supervisor`, we are able to perform additional
-actions during initialization since we use the `init/2` callback.
+actions during initialization in the `init/2` callback.
 For example, we
 may want to set up an ETS table where we could persist data
 related to the supervisor's children.